KaidiShao/ResDMD_proj/README.md

 ## Experiments 2: Turbulence

-We have computed Koopman modes using NN-ResDMD and Hankel-DMD in these experiments:
+We have computed Koopman modes using ResKoopNet and Hankel-DMD in these experiments:

-1. Experiment on turbulence using NN-ResDMD: `turbulence_nnresdmd.ipynb`
+1. Experiment on turbulence using ResKoopNet: `turbulence_nnresdmd.ipynb`
-2. Plotting Koopman modes computed from NN-ResDMD method: `turbulence_nnresdmd_plot.ipynb`
+2. Plotting Koopman modes computed from ResKoopNet method: `turbulence_nnresdmd_plot.ipynb`
-3. Experiment on turbulence using NN-ResDMD with plotting: `turbulence_hankeldmd.ipynb`
+3. Experiment on turbulence using ResKoopNet with plotting: `turbulence_hankeldmd.ipynb`

 ## Solvers